5 from 1 vote

 Chicken Marsala is an Italian-inspired dish of chicken in a mushroom wine sauce.
 To make this dish, chicken is pan-fried or steamed and then smothered with a savory sauce made from cream, Marsala wine and mushrooms.

-👍 Why we Love this Easy Chicken Marsala
+👍 Why We Love This Easy Chicken Marsala

 Mushrooms!
 Our chicken Marsala is steeped in a savory sauce made from light cream, Marsala wine and most importantly, mushrooms, which give this dish its succulent flavor!